-- 1. Track agency and Congressional action affecting funding for USFWS and Rocky Flats National Wildlife Refuge.
-Engage as needed. - 2.
-Track issues related to the development of the Rocky Flats visitor center.
-Engage as needed. - 3.
+- Track agency and Congressional action affecting funding for USFWS and Rocky Flats National Wildlife Refuge.
+Engage as needed. - Track issues related to the development of the Rocky Flats visitor center.
+Engage as - 3.
 Be apprised of the Rocky Flats National Wildlife Refuge site conservation plan, with an emphasis on the proposed trail plan. - 4.
-Forward information regarding the Rocky Flats National Wildlife Refuge to the Stewardship Council Board of Directors and the public, as appropriate.
+Forward information regarding the Rocky Flats National Wildlife Refuge to the Stewardship Council Board of Directors and the public, as appropriate. - Track issues related to the development of a trail network connecting Rocky Flats National Wildlife Refuge, Rocky Mountain Arsenal National Wildlife Refuge, Two Ponds National Wildlife Refuge, and Rocky Mountain National Park.